- Is a 31 gene panel that includes assessment of non-coding variants.

 - ~2,000 non-coding disease causing variants in our clinical grade NGS assay for panels (please see ‘Non-coding disease causing variants covered by this panel’ in the Panel Content section)

 - Our systematic clinical interpretation workflow using proprietary software enabling accurate and traceable processing of NGS data

 - Our comprehensive clinical statements

 This panel does not detect the expansion of a 12-nucleotide repeat (rs193922905) in the promoter region of CSTB.
-The following exons are not included in the panel as they are not sufficiently covered with high quality sequence reads: GABRB2 (10).
-Genes with partial, or whole gene, segmental duplications in the human genome are marked with an asterisk (*) if they overlap with the UCSC pseudogene regions.
+Genes with suboptimal coverage in our assay are marked with number sign (#) and genes with partial, or whole gene, segmental duplications in the human genome are marked with an asterisk (*) if they overlap with the UCSC pseudogene regions.
+Gene is considered to have suboptimal coverage when >90% of the gene’s target nucleotides are not covered at >20x with mapping quality score (MQ>20) reads.
 The technology may have limited sensitivity to detect variants in genes marked with these symbols (please see the Panel content table above).

 - Complex inversions

 - Balanced translocations

 - Some of the panels include the whole mitochondrial genome but not all (please see the Panel Content section)

 - Non-coding variants deeper than ±20 base pairs from exon-intron boundary unless otherwise indicated (please see above Panel Content / non-coding variants covered by the panel).

 - Low level mosaicism in nuclear genes (variant with a minor allele fraction of 14.6% is detected with 90% probability)